openforis/sepal-doc/docs/source/workflows/area_estimation.rst

    "Output name","-n","Output file name prefix"
    "Date range","-d","A date range filter.
 Dates need to be formatted as '-d MM-DD MM-DD' " "Threshold","-t","Set a threshold probability to identify deforestation (between 0 and 1).
 High thresholds are more strict in the identification of deforestation.
 Defaults to 0.99."
    "Scale","-s","Scale inputs by a factor of 6000.
-In a full-scale run this should be set to 10000, here it's used to correct an inadequate classification."
+In a full-scale run, this should be set to 10000, here it's used to correct an inadequate classification."
    "Verbose","-v","Prints information to the console as the tool is run."

 If you would like to use a time frame other than the example, update the **date range** switch.

 3. Run the **Process the time series** cell.

-   1. By default the tool is set to use verbose (-v) output.
-With this option, as each image is processed a message will be printed to inform us of the progress.
+   1. By default, the tool is set to use verbose (-v) output.
+With this option, as each image is processed, a message will be printed to inform us of the progress.

    This cell runs two commands:
       a.
 The first line is running the SMFM Deforest change detection algorithm (change.py).
       b.
 After processing the images we print them out to ensure the program runs successfully.

    .. note::
       The exclamation mark (**!**) is used to run commands using the underlying operating system.
-When we run *!ls* in the notebook it is the same as running *ls* in the terminal.
+When we run *!ls* in the notebook, it is the same as running *ls* in the terminal.

    The output deforestation image will be saved to the home directory of SEPAL account(home/username) by default.
 If you want to save your images in a different location it can be changed by adding the new path after the **-o** switch.

-   2. (Optional) Download outputs to local computer
+   2. Download outputs to local computer (optional).

       1. Navigate to the *Files* section of your SEPAL account.
       2. Locate the output image to download and click to select it.
-In this case the image is named *sampleOutput_confirmed*.
+In this case, the image is named *sampleOutput_confirmed*.
       3. Click the download icon.

 Data visualization
 """"""""""""""""""

 Now that we have run the deforestation processing chain, we can visualize our output maps.
-The outputs of the SMFM tool are two images **confirmed** and **warning**.
+The outputs of the SMFM tool are two images: **confirmed** and **warning**.
 We will look at the confirmed image first.

 1. Run the first **Data visualization** cell of the Jupyter notebook.

    a.
 If you changed the name of your output file be sure to update the path on line 8 for the variable *confirmed*.

     .. figure:: ../_images/workflows/area_estimation/smfm_confirmations.png
         :alt: Example of a Jupyter Notebook cell.
         :width: 450
         :align: center

    The confirmed image shows the years of change that have been detected in the time series.
 Stable forest is colored green, non forest is colored yellow, and the change years colored by a blue gradient.